 How do I get started with a Market Analysis?

 Generally, a Market Analysis is actually easier to get started with than a Google Ads Audit, as you will not be linking to an existing account and going through the process of granting access.

 But that’s also the same reason why this type of prospect is a lot colder…

 There’s no commitment from them.

-With an AdWords Audit, the prospect is linking their account to yours so that you can review it and provide feedback on performance.
+With a Google Ads Audit, the prospect is linking their account to yours so that you can review it and provide feedback on performance.